jskuk/jskuk.github.io/_pages/research.md

 "Inequality and Public Polarization: Have Voters Become Polarized as Income Inequality Rises?"

 "The Effect of Economic Anxiety on Racial Attitudes"

 ## Voting Rights
 "A Disproportionate Burden: Strict Voter Identification Laws and Turnout" with Zoltan Hajnal and Nazita Lajevardi

+"The Disparate Rejection Rate of Voter Registration Applications" with Mitch Downey and Nazita Lajevardi (work in progress)

 ## Immigration
 "A Change of Heart or Change of Address?
 The Geographic Sorting of Whites’ Attitudes towards Immigration" with Ariela Schachter *(Under Review)*